Getting the Most Out of Neurofeedback Sessions

 No screens at least 30 minutes before and 30 minutes after a NF training.
 Doing so may make your Neurofeedback less effective or ineffective.

-We encourage no screens in bedrooms – especially in children’s and teen’s rooms.
+We encourage no screens in bedrooms and bathrooms – especially for our adolescent and child clients.
 Adults do not handle the “pull” of screens very well and our younger ones certainly don’t fare any better.
 Keeping screens only in family areas encourages more accountability and helps with healthy sleep patterns.